 See Google Analytics data in AdWords reports

-- Use new AdWords columns to see some Google Analytics statistics.
+- Use new AdWords columns to see some Google Analytics metrics.

 - Make sure you've linked your accounts first before enabling the columns.

 - This data can give you insights and possible opportunities to optimize your campaign.

 By viewing these Google Analytics site engagement metrics alongside your AdWords performance stats, you can see what people do after clicking on your ad and reaching your landing page.
 Here's the kind of data you can see:

 - Bounce Rate: When someone sees only one page or triggers only one event, Analytics considers this a "bounce."
 Your site's Bounce Rate is the percentage of sessions that are bounces.